 6. Detailed agreements make supplier relationships easier

-If you are buying from a vendor on a regular basis, Supplier Relationship Agreements are a must.
+If you are buying from a vendor on a regular basis, Supplier Relationship Agreements with a strong contract management process is a must.
 Write down everything that both parties expect from your partnership such as Item or Service Description, Price, Delivery Terms, Payment Terms, Communications, and so on, and then have both parties sign it.

 This can be a simple or complicated document depending on your business requirements.
 A well-documented Supplier Relationship Agreement will reduce the possibility of confusion or disputes.
 It’s often a good idea to create a flowchart or deck to explain the process to your team, so everyone knows their duties and can recognize if something goes wrong in the workflow.